-School Law attorney Michael P. McKeon will be the sole presenter at the Connecticut Association of Schools Hot Topics Legal Workshop on January 24.
-Mike's discussion will focus on two separate topics including:
+School Law attorney Michael P. McKeon presented at the Connecticut Association of Schools Hot Topics Legal Workshop on January 24.
+Mike's discussion focused on two separate topics including:

 Social media pervades schools, whether the communications be student-to-student, staff-to-student, staff-to-staff, or administration-to-parents.
 While it can serve as a handy means of communicating information quickly, and can even prove to have pedagogical benefits, it also has the all-to-common potential to serve as the basis for the transmission of inappropriate images and text, as well as a vehicle for bullying and harassing other students, leading to a myriad of student-related disciplinary and mental health issues.
 What control do school officials have over social media as used by staff?
 Do traditional concepts of free speech apply?
 To what extent can school officials discipline students for inappropriate communications or cyberbullying, even when they occur off school grounds and outside the school day?
 Can school officials “search” student electronic devices?
 This presentation will discuss these issues as well as sexting and the extreme care that school officials must take when dealing with images that could be deemed to constitute child pornography, including a review of the potential civil and criminal liability for mishandling them.
 Questions will be encouraged.

 Connecticut Association of Schools

 30 Realty Drive